Guiding Members Toward Better Well-being

 Members often miss important health information and aren't fully aware of their plan benefits.

-Today, critical health messages often get buried in email inboxes or hidden in the portal’s message center.
-At the same time, benefit details are spread across multiple pages, making it hard for members to know what services they’re eligible for.
-This results in missed opportunities for preventive care and underuse of valuable plan benefits.
+Important health messages were available in the portal, but had low visibility and were often missed.
+Many were buried in inboxes or tucked away in the message center.
+Meanwhile, benefit details were scattered across multiple pages, making it hard for members to understand what they were eligible for This led to missed opportunities for preventive care and underuse of valuable plan benefits.

 AFTER